latest nhpb_banner 1__compressed2

 Help with Medical Bills

-The Department of Human Services in Pulaski County coordinates both federal government and state of Arkansas resources in an effort to help families facing poverty.
-The public aid focuses on offering basic needs such as applications for SNAP food stamps and low income energy bill assistance from LIHEAP.
-Those are just two of the options available, and other benefits may also be arranged.
+The Department of Human Services in Pulaski County coordinates both federal government and state of Arkansas government assistance programs in an effort to help families facing poverty.
+The benefits focus on offering basic needs such as applications for SNAP food stamps and child care payment income.
+Find details on DHS benefits in Pulaski County below and how to apply in person or on Access Arkansas.

-While short term public assistance can be paid out to those that qualify, the goal is on self-sufficiency and stability.
-So social workers from the county will ensure the individual enrolls into job training, budgeting workshops and other services.
+While short term public assistance can be paid out by DHS (and the state) to those that qualify, the goal is on self-sufficiency and stability.
+So social workers from the county or DHS office in Little Rock will ensure the individual enrolls into job training, budgeting workshops and other services.
 In most cases, this will be a requirement in order to receive help from any state public benefit.

-The federal funded Emergency Food Assistance Program (TEFAP) is administered by churches, charities, and soup kitchens across Pulaski County.
-What happens is surplus commodities are distributed to low income families, seniors, and the working poor in the region.
-One of the primary goals is to prevent hunger, and this assistance can be provided to solve that crisis.
+The federal funded Emergency Food Assistance Program (TEFAP) is administered by churches, charities, and soup kitchens across Pulaski County with most in the city of Little Rock What happens is surplus commodities are distributed to those agencies who then pass them out to low income families, seniors, and the working poor in the region.
+One of the primary goals is to prevent hunger of kids and the elderly, and this assistance can be provided to solve that crisis.

 Commodity Distribution is another resource, and this one has excess food that is offered to the working poor in partnership with the U.S. Department of Agriculture.
 The items go to children and seniors in Little Rock and other cities in Pulaski County.

-Other options for students and children include free school lunches, Summer Food Service, and backpack programs from non-profits.
+Other options for students and children include free school lunches in Little Rock Arkansas.
+There are also Summer Food Service, lunches during holidays, and backpack programs from non-profits.
 These different options combine both public funds and resources from non-profits in an effort to help youth in the county.

 Cash assistance and government grants in Pulaski

 Several cash assistance programs operate across Pulaski County.
-Examples include Low-Income Home Energy Assistance for utility bills, Refugee Resettlement, TANF as well as TEA, which can assist with basic needs such as food.
+Examples include Low-Income Home Energy Assistance for utility bills, Refugee Resettlement, TANF in Arkansas as well as Transitional Employment Assistance, which can assist with basic needs.
 The applications for these will need to be done yearly, and all government resources and funding is limited.
 Another option, which can help with rent and housing expenses, is the Emergency Shelter Grants Program.

-How to apply for public assistance in Pulaski County
+How to apply for DHS public assistance in Pulaski County

 By Jon McNamara